gregorl82/Android_ShoeStore/README.md

 - Add an authentication layer to manage user access
 - Add a persistence layer to store the added items between app uses
-- Use RecyclerView for more performant
+- Use RecyclerView for more performant display of the list of shoes
 - Allow editing and deleting of existing list items
 - Allow user to upload images for each shoe